evilmartians/lefthook/docs/mdbook/usage/tips.md

 ## Tips

+> Small tips for better experience with lefthook

 ### Local config

 Use `lefthook-local.yml` to overwrite or extend options from the main config.
 (Don't forget to add this file to `.gitignore`)